Classical Guitar with Christopher Parkening

 Additional opportunities may include on- and off-campus performances at special University events in Malibu and surrounding cities.

-Are you interested in declaring a minor in classical guitar?
+Are you interested in declaring a minor in music with an emphasis classical guitar?
 If so, please contact Kevin Enstrom to receive more information.

 Non-Music Majors and Minors